 You cannot hike the Inca Trail without a tour guide.
 So in order to make this famous trek, you have to join a tour group of some sort.

-What Inca Trail Tour to Choose & Why
+What 2 Day Inca Trail Tour to Choose to Trek to Machu Picchu & Why

 When I was doing research trying to find the best Inca Trail tour, there were a million different tour companies to choose from.
 I started my search to see if there was a short Inca Trail to Machu Picchu trek, since I only had 10 days total and didn’t want half the trip to be this trek.
 From there, it was narrowed down and I wanted to choose a local company to Peru, not an American or European company profiting off of the work of the locals.

 That’s when I found Alpaca Expeditions.
 I was VERY into the fact that they were locally owned and run.
 After having completed the 2 day trek to Machu Picchu with them, I’m even more happy I chose them.
-Our guide talked about how the CEO is a former Porter; so he was the guy who hikes ahead of the groups to set up camp, bring food up, and then set everything up for the trekkers.
+Our Inca trail guide talked about how the CEO is a former Porter; so he was the guy who hikes ahead of the groups to set up camp, bring food up, and then set everything up for the trekkers.
 Because of his experience as a Porter, he built a company that guides want to work for.
-I adored how passionately and positively our guide spoke about the company, and it made me very pleased with my choice.
+I adored how passionately and positively our guide spoke about the company, and it made me very pleased with my choice to go with them for my 2 day Inca trail hike experience.
 He was also the absolute best guide we could have ever asked for.
 His name is Walter and he was an absolute angel of a man.

 2 Day/1 Night Inca Trek to Machu Picchu Tour Options